iamivanwu/wakawaka/README.md

 # 🕹 Wakawaka - Dev Tracker & Feedback

-> A pixel-style idle RPG powered by your code time
+> A pixel-style idle RPG powered by your coding time
-> 🎮 Build your character with real coding, fight monsters, and grow daily.
+> 🎮 Build your character with real coding, fight bosses, and grow daily.
 > 🔒 Currently in **Closed Beta** — invite only.

 ---

-This repository is used to track bugs, collect suggestions, and connect with early users of **Wakawaka**.
+This repository is for **tracking bugs, gathering feedback, and engaging with early testers** of **Wakawaka**.
 While the game is **not open-source**, you are welcome to:

 - ⭐ Star the project to support development